blabber/oggfilter/README.markdown

          -v | --invert
                      Invert the result set - return all ogg/vorbis files not matching the specified criteria.

+         -P | --processes count
+                     Instructs oggfilter to spawn count worker processes.
+This may speed up the processing on multi processor machines.
+A good choice is to set count equal to the amount of processor cores available.
+By default oggfilter runs as a single process.

          -h | --help
                      Print the synopsis of oggfilter and exit.
 This overrides any